alexrainman/ADALBindingsiOS/README.md

 ### How to download CocoaPods?

-1.First open your terminal
+1. First open your terminal

-2.Then update your gem file with command
+2. Then update your gem file with command

 ```
 sudo gem install -n /usr/local/bin cocoapods
 ```

-3.Then give your project path
+3. Then give your project path

 ```
 cd /your project path
 ```

-4.Touch the podfile
+4. Touch the podfile

 ```
 touch podfile
 ```

-5.Open your podfile
+5. Open your podfile

 ```
 open -e podfile
 ```

-6.It will open a podfile like a text edit.
+6. It will open a podfile like a text edit.
 Then set your target.
 For example if you want to set up Google maps then your podfile should be like

 ```
 use_frameworks!